Small boutique guest house

 Photo stalking

-A 21, ooo acre community owned estate spreads out around the house so there is ample opportunity to get your game on!
-If you’d rather snap than shoot, photo stalking can be organised.
+A 21,000 acre community owned estate spreads out around The Albannach, so there is ample opportunity to get your game on - but if you’d rather snap than shoot, photo stalking can be organised.
 Contact Sporting Assynt for more information.

 Wildlife